ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

     bio: C﻿oming soon..
     interests:
       - hiking
-  - name: Gary Scowcroft
-    jobtitle: Engineering Manager
-    bio: Gary has an impressive 40 years of experience in the Electronics & Cable Assembly Industry.
-Since he joined us in 2017, his phenomenal wealth of knowledge has transformed the way we win new business by working with customers and supporting them with project design development.
-He ensures that the transition from engineering out to production runs absolutely seamless and that we have built a solid relationship with the customer.
-      Gary is a devoted grandfather and enjoys hiking and rock climbing - he also loves a bit of rock music!
-    image: /img/gary-scowcroft.jpg
-    interests:
-      - hiking
-      - climbing-wall
   - name: Michele Barnes
     jobtitle: Sales Administrator
     bio: Michele is our bright & bubbly Sales Administrator and is the fastest